adamzoiss/senior-design-312/README.md

 ## Coding Environment:

-- When running the code ensure that the virtual environment is activated, if the setup script was installed, in the project directory, run:
+- When running the code ensure that the virtual environment is activated, if the setup script was run, in the project directory, run:
   ```bash
   penva
   ```